hstiv/palloc/README.md

 # palloc
 Pull memory allocation library.

-    This project was made on C.
+    This project was made in C.

     Commands: